 A lot of your work is so surreal, what is it that you love about hypnotic imagery?

 It’s fun to be able to take something like drawing and bend it and shape it to however you want it to look.

-Last One.
-You make your own clothing, so where can people get it?
+Last one.
+You make your own clothing, where can people get it?